elegant-scipy/elegant-scipy/markdown/ch3.markdown

 should not think of these as little squares, but as *point samples* of the light signal *measured on a regular grid* [^alvyraysmith].

-Further, when computing
+Further, when processing
-on images, we often deal with objects much larger than individual pixels.
+images, we often deal with objects much larger than individual pixels.
 In a landscape, the sky, earth, trees, and rocks each span many pixels.
 A common structure to represent these is the Region Adjacency Graph, or RAG.
 Its *nodes* hold properties of each region in the image, and its